 Under California law, a polygraph test is not admissible in court unless all parties agree to admit it into evidence.
 Police and employers cannot force a suspect, witness or employee to take a polygraph.
-And most attorneys would advise that a suspect should never submit to a police or employer polygraph without the guidance of their own legal counsel.
+Most attorneys would advise that you should never submit to a police or employer polygraph without the guidance of your own legal counsel.

-A polygraph test is when a polygraph examiner asks a person questions to determine if he/she is telling the truth.
+A polygraph test is when a polygraph examiner asks you questions to determine if you are telling the truth.
 The test is also known as a lie detector test.
 The test is given to defendants and/or witnesses in criminal cases and sometimes to employees as a condition of employment.

-A polygraph is an electrical device that measures biological changes in people when they answer questions.
-These changes can indicate when someone is more prone to telling the truth or stating a lie.
+A polygraph is an electrical device that measures your biological changes when you answer questions.
+These changes can indicate when you are more prone to telling the truth or stating a lie.

 Studies have shown that lie detector tests are not reliable all of the time.
 Because of this, test results are not admissible as evidence in a jury trial.
 This is unless the prosecutor and the defense attorney agree to have the results admitted.